akaif95/Gravity-Calc/README.md

 # Gravity-Calc
-A basic Java Program that represents one of Newton's Laws
+A basic Java Program that represents a basic kinematic equation for falling objects